-What is "Single Living with a Happy Heart?"
+What is "single with a happy heart?"

-When I started this blog, back before it was called "Single Living with a Happy Heart" believe it or not, I had little interest in writing on the topic of singleness.
+When I started this blog, back before it was called "Single with a Happy Heart" believe it or not, I had little interest in writing on the topic of singleness.
 Writing for singles was a pigeonhole I didn't want to find myself in, and here is the main reason why:

 Sharing about your heartbreaks on the internet is vulnerable.

 Yep, that's it.
 I'm scared to share my real life experiences with you on a blog, and based on the unkind things people say on the internet, I should be.

 But late last year, I read Donald Miller's book: "Scary Close: Dropping the Act and Acquiring a Taste for True Intimacy."
 Something shifted when I read this line from his book:

 This affirmation made me start to warm up to the idea of discussing relationships and singleness more openly.
 Why?
 Because it gave me the permission I needed to not get everything right 100 percent of the time.